novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-115.md

 The next day.

-After going to work, Lee Hyun-woo opened 【Someone Else's Story】.
+After going to work, Lee Hyun-woo opened 【Nam's Story】.

 Since Park Ki-ho might visit today, he thought he should take a look around.

-As soon as he entered, he saw a page that showed a noticeable difference from the 【Someone Else's Wiki】 he had seen in his previous life.
+As soon as he entered, he saw a page that showed a noticeable difference from the 【Nam's Wiki】 he had seen in his previous life.

 It seemed that this was the limit due to the server constraints.